fbpx

 Dorsoduro is super central and close to all the main attractions like the Rialto Bridge and St Mark’s Square.
 However, it doesn’t have the huge crowds that Saint Mark’s has, especially at night, so it’s much quieter.

-Castello is close to lots of nice parks and San Polo is also well-located between the train station and St Mark’s.
+Castello is close to lots of nice parks, and San Polo is also well-located between the train station and St Mark’s.

-Are Venice Lido beaches good for families?
+Are the Venice Lido beaches good for families?

 Yes, the beaches in Venice Lido are generally good for kids.
 The sand is soft and the water is shallow, making it a safe place for children to swim and play.